tyleryoungblood/workflow/README.md

 - Node.js (allows you to install npm packages)

 ## Getting Started
-- Clone the repo to your local development environment
+- Clone this repo to your local development environment -- If you're using Sublime Text, consider using "Fetch" explained below
-- Navigate to the root directory in a command prompt
+- Navigate to the root directory in a command prompt or terminal window
-- type <code>npm install</code>
+- type <code>npm install</code> to install required node modules